 What we usually hear and assume is that the mocking criminal died condemned; while the other, having acknowledged his sin, died forgiven and guaranteed a place in heaven.
 To use the metaphor of the workers in the field, the repentant man never even goes to the field, let alone gets to work; yet here he receives the full reward simply for turning to Jesus immediately before his death.

 So this text has generated a lot of writing and a lot of sermons about Jesus’ scandalous act of forgiveness, since he forgave even a hardened criminal who turned to Jesus at the point of death.
-Such forgiveness is certainly scandalous.
-But if we look closely, we might discover that it’s a whole lot more scandalous than we think.
+Such forgiveness is certainly scandalous, but I think there’s more to it than that.

 Paradise is simply a Persian word meaning garden.
 So Jesus is saying that they will be in Eden, perhaps, or the garden city of Revelation: whatever, it’s a garden, it’s beautiful, and it’s filled with God’s presence.
 It’s a place scented with thyme in the cool of the evening; it’s a place of good fruit; it’s a place of innocence and growth, diversity and renewal.
-And both criminals, indeed all people who hear these words, are promised life with Jesus in this garden.
+And Jesus announces that the repentant criminal, indeed all who hear these words, will enjoy life with Jesus in this garden.
 Today.

-Of course, if we believe that forgiveness is a transaction—we repent, we ask for mercy, and only then will God forgive—then the Greek can’t be right.
-If we believe that we earn salvation through right beliefs or good works or correct behavioural codes or affirmations of heteronormative marriage, then it must be wrong.
-If we identify ourselves by our own holiness or moral rightness, then this is deeply offensive: because I’m saying that the repentant and the unrepentant are both welcomed into Paradise.
-How can this be?
+Of course, if we believe that forgiveness is a transaction—we repent, we ask for mercy, and then God will forgive—then we assume that one criminal is forgiven, the other condemned.
+If we believe that we earn salvation through right beliefs or good works or correct behavioural codes or affirmations of heteronormative marriage, then again: one is forgiven, the other condemned.
+If we identify ourselves by our own holiness or moral rightness, then, too, we expect one criminal to enjoy the garden, and the other to be in the flames of hell.
+But the condemnation simply is not there.
+So, what if the repentant and the unrepentant are both welcomed into Paradise?
+Could this be possible?